5th graders banned from dating at Indiana school

 JEFFERSONVILLE, Ind.
-(WFLA/CNN) – An Indiana elementary school are responding to concerns after a letter was sent home to fifth graders’ parents about a “zero dating policy.”
+(WFLA/CNN) – An Indiana elementary school is responding to concerns after a letter was sent home to fifth graders’ parents about a “zero dating policy.”

 Dear Parents,